-The state of emergency issued by the Governor remains in place.
-San Mateo County's Health Officials have provided guidance to prevent the spread of COVID and keep people safe and have incorporated the Center for Disease Control's recommendations in that regard, e.g., social distancing is recommended for indoor public meetings where unvaccinated individuals may be present, especially for those who are at a higher risk of getting very sick from COVID.
+The state of emergency issued by the Governor remains in place but will end on February 28, 2023.
+Nevertheless, San Mateo County's Health Officials continue to provide guidance to prevent the spread of COVID and keep people safe and have incorporated the Center for Disease Control's recommendations in that regard, e.g., social distancing is recommended for indoor public meetings where unvaccinated individuals may be present, especially for those who are at a higher risk of getting very sick from COVID.
 In addition, persons with health conditions may want to attend City Council meetings but would put themselves at risk of becoming ill if they had to attend in person.
 Therefore, the requirements to allow public meetings to be conducted remotely continue: there is a declared state of emergency; health officials have imposed measures to prevent the spread of the virus and to promote social distancing; and there continues to be a need to hold public meetings remotely due to imminent risks to the health and safety if Council meetings were not conducted remotely.